Fight Fading: How to Wash Black Jeans

-One of the most important steps in the fight against fading: pre-treat your new jeans in a vinegar solution to set the color.
+Knowing how to wash jeans without fading them starts with pre-treating your denim before washing.
+So, to fight the fade of your washed black jeans: pre-treat your new jeans in a vinegar solution to set the color.
 Add a cup of white vinegar and a tablespoon of salt to a bath of cold water.
 Then, turn your jeans inside out, and soak them for about half an hour before hanging them to dry.
-The vinegar solution will seal the dye to the denim so they will fade a bit less during future machine washings.
+The vinegar solution will seal the dye to the denim so it will fade a bit less during future machine washings.
 You can also use this vinegar solution as a pre-soak every time you run your jeans through the washing machine — just pause the wash cycle for 30 minutes to let the solution soak in.

 2. Limit Machine Washing

 Yes, you read that right.
-By far the biggest culprit of washed-out black jeans is frequent machine washing and spin cycles.
+By far, the biggest culprit of washed-out black jeans is frequent machine washing and spin cycles.
 So, the more you can avoid tossing your jeans in the wash, the longer you’ll enjoy their jet-black color.
-Instead of washing your jeans each time you wear them, spot clean any small stains with a detergent specially formulated for dark fabrics.
-When your jeans need a general freshening up, mist the entire pair with a solution of equal parts water and vodka then hang dry.
+Instead of washing your jeans each time you wear them, spot-clean any small stains with a detergent specially formulated for dark fabrics.
+When your jeans need a general freshening up, mist the entire pair with a solution of equal parts water and vodka, then hang dry.
+It's important to wash them with similar dark colors and avoid overloading the washing machine, so your washed black jeans continue to look new.
 You can also put your jeans in the freezer overnight, which will temporarily reduce odors.

 3. Clean with Care

 To keep your black jeans from fading, experts recommend only washing them every five to 10 wears.
 Turn your jeans inside out before loading them into the washing machine.
 This will not only protect the color but also expose the residue of your sweat and body oils to the detergent rather than the denim dye.
 Select a gentle cycle to reduce the damage of an aggressive spin and use cold water to limit the color bleeding.
-You’ll also want to choose a laundry detergent for dark fabrics.
+When washing Levi's faded black jeans (or any other brand for that matter),, it's important to use cold water and cleaning products designed for dark fabrics.
 Some light bleeding of the dye is inevitable, so be sure to wash black jeans with similar dark colors, and don’t overload the washing machine.